mashuk-tamim/organization-management-app/README.md

 ## Next Steps

-- **Server-Side Filtering & Sorting**: Enhance performance by offloading filtering and sorting to the server-side.
+- **Server-Side Data Fetching for Dashboard**: Plan to implement server-side data fetching and visualize transactions through charts and diagrams in Database.
 - **Role-Based Authorization**: Implement user roles and permissions for different functionalities within the app.
-- **Google & GitHub Login**: Add Google and GitHub providers for user login using NextAuth v5.
+- **Google & GitHub Login**: Add Google and GitHub providers for user login.
+- **Redux**: Implement redux for complex state management.
+- **React Query**: Immplement React Query for advanced features.

 ## How to Run the Project